guardian/recommendations/pull-requests.md

 ## Small and frequent

 A good pull request is easy to understand.
 There should be a manageable number of changes in each pull request.
-Try to make your pull request as small as possible why still advancing the functionality of the product.
+Try to make your pull request as small as possible while still advancing the functionality of the product.

 Aim to deploy a pull request before submitting the next one.
 Frequently small deployments of functionality are easier to review and easier to understand in production.